Myrmotherula

 Myrmotherula is a genus of insectivorous passerine birds in the antbird family, Thamnophilidae.
 These are all small antbirds, measuring 9–11.5 cm.

+Taxonomy

-The genus was erected by the English zoologist Philip Sclater in 1858.
+The genus Myrmotherula was erected by the English zoologist Philip Sclater in 1858.
 The type species is the pygmy antwren.
+Myrmotherula is a diminutive of the name Myrmothera that had been introduced in 1816 by the French ornithologist Louis Vieillot for the antpittas.
+Myrmothera combines the Ancient Greek μυρμος/murmos meaning "ant" with -θηρας/-thēras meaning "hunter".

 The genus currently contains the following species: